October 30, 2018

 There is no evidence that zinc oxide harms coral.
 This powerful mineral defends against both UVA and UVB rays, offering broad spectrum coverage in an eco-friendly sunscreen formula.

 Similarly to zinc oxide, titanium dioxide provides a protective barrier on top of your skin and works by reflecting UV light instead of absorbing it.
 This mineral, reef safe sunscreen also offers broad spectrum coverage with defense against UVA and UVB rays and is even more effective when combined with zinc oxide.
-Titanium Dioxide washes off your skin safely and is biodegradable which means it causes no harm for coral reefs and other marine life.
+Titanium Dioxide washes off your skin safely and is a biodegradable sunscreen which causes no harm to coral reefs and other marine life.

 Because these all-natural, mineral ingredients wash safely off your skin and settle into the sediment, they compose coral friendly biodegradable sunscreen that protects the ocean in addition to your skin.
 Wearing environmentally friendly sunscreen should be among everybody’s top priority, whether you’re snorkeling in the tropics or attending a picnic in the central United States.

 Considering how harmful chemical ingredients can be to our own endocrine and reproductive systems—in addition to the dangers posed to marine animal and plant life—wearing toxic free sunscreen is common sense.

 The legislation passed in Hawaii banning chemical sunscreen is a positive first step in preserving our oceans and what’s left of our reefs, but individuals must take it upon themselves to find and wear environmentally friendly sunscreen without avobenzone and oxybenzone.
 Colorescience makes it easy, with our assortment of UV protectors that are bereft of any harsh chemicals known to damage our oceans and ourselves.

 Colorescience line of all-natural SPF can be found in a number of strengths in a variety of formulas—from liquids to powders—all of which feature chemical free sunscreen protection.
 We make reapplying throughout the day simple, so you never need to worry about harming the environment while shielding your skin from the damaging effects of the sun.
 Browse our assortment of the best reef-safe sunscreen products to find the perfect match for your skin type.